partikelir/technocrat/readme.md

-# PENDRELL 0.4
+# PENDRELL 0.5

-Pendrell is a fork of Twenty Twelve (formerly a child theme of the same) designed to allow two types of content to co-exist in harmony:
+Pendrell is a fork of Twenty Twelve (formerly a child theme of the same) originally designed to allow two types of content to co-exist in harmony:

 * Blog entries set with beautiful, legible type
 * Portfolio items featuring big, bold full-width images